klepas/fuckyouimaplatypus-site/index.md

 ## PlatypusCon^H^H^HCamp 2017 Merch

+PLATYPUSCON^H^H^HCAMP 2017 IS OVER, GREAT SUCCESS.
+Thankyou all for making this community what it is, special thanks to our workshop hosts and volunteers as always.
+You all rock <3<3<3

-We hear you, we hear you, if you missed out on merch, we are doing our last runs:
+And we hear you, we hear you, if you missed out on merch, we are doing our last runs:
 : $30 shirt
 : $60 hoodie
-: Pickup at a platypus meetup near you (we'll work something out for our friends up north and over the west) : For the time being, pay via paypal to [https://www.paypal.me/platypusinitiative/](https://www.paypal.me/platypusinitiative/)
+: Pickup at a platypus meetup near you (if you require postage elsewhere, be prepared to pay an additional $10) : Pay via paypal directly to [https://www.paypal.me/platypusinitiative/](https://www.paypal.me/platypusinitiative/) : Alternatively, purchase merch here [http://events.eventzilla.net/e/platypusconhhhcamp2017-merch-2138926109](http://events.eventzilla.net/e/platypusconhhhcamp2017-merch-2138926109)
 : Pay by the end of 5th of October 2017
-: Stay tuned for other payment methods

 ## Community Events